-Caller: Calgary

-Operator: Do you need Police, Fire or Ambulance?
+Operator: 911.
+Do you need Police, Fire or Ambulance?

 Caller: Fire.

-Operator: What is the address of the emergency?
+Operator: What is the location?

 Caller: 92 Main Street.

+Operator: What is the emergency?

 Caller: There is a fire at my neighbour's house.
 A boy is unconscious.

 Operator: Is he breathing?

+Caller: Yes.

 Operator: Okay, stay on the line.
 Help is on the way.